thebkv/bkv/Joshua_01.md

 Integration of the Whole Self: The command to the receptive, fortifying, and developing principles (Reubenites, Gadites, and Manasseh) to cross and fight first emphasizes that even the principles of consciousness that are already in a state of partial realization must fully participate in the conquest of the higher self for the entire inner being to find inner peace.
 This requires the whole soul, not just its new parts, to engage in the battle against internal opposition.

 In essence, Joshua 1 is the divine mandate for the inner self to act boldly, armed with continuous contemplation of Divine truth, to claim its spiritual birthright.

+---

+## **Symbolics**

+- Joshua → “Principle of Divine Realization”
+- Moses → “Principle of Divine Law”
+- Israel → “principles of consciousness” / “spiritual identities”
+- Jordan River → “flow of conscious life”
+- Promised Land → “realized state of consciousness”
+- A leader‑principle (Joshua) inherits the task when the law‑principle (Moses) ceases.
+- Crossing the Jordan = passing from one state of awareness into a higher, integrated one.
+- The tribes = different faculties of the inner self; some have to go first (active principles), some can remain in partial realization for now.
+- The repeated command “Be strong and courageous” = the inner affirmation needed to make the transition.